nicolaswurtz/canardvapeur/README.md

 It's a little side project, so don't expect I'll be reactive, forgive-me, but who knows... !

 Enjoy !
 Wabon ?
 DTC !

+## Legal
+This project is proposed "as this", I decline all responsabilities about anything for anyone.

+Steam & Canard PC are not affiliated with this project.